 For the student

-- Ability to apply their MBA learning within a new professional environment
+- Ability to apply their MBA learning within a new professional organisation or current organisation

 - Networking opportunities